What type of worker are you?

 All workers with a right to work in the UK have employment rights.

-If you are from a non-EU country there may be conditions attached to your visa that restrict the hours or type of work you may be employed.
-See the Home Office website for more information about the conditions attached to your visa.
+If you are not a UK citizen, there may be conditions attached to your visa that restrict the hours or type of work you may be employed to do.
+See the Home Office website for more information.
+If your employer is threatening to report you to the Home Office for any reason, it is important you get advice from an immigration solicitor.

-The rights you are entitled to at work will depend on the type of worker you are.
+The rights you are entitled to at work will depend on your employment status .

 There are generally three legal categories of workers in the UK: employees, workers (such as casual or agency workers) and the self-employed.
 Click on the links below to find out more.